When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Failure Modes and Guarantees

 \subsection{Failure Modes}

-We now characterize failure modes of personalizing with group attributes -- i.e., common practices that lead personalization to reduce performance at a group level.
-We present failure modes of model misspecification and selection to motivate potential interventions for model development in \cref{Sec::Experiments}.
-Other failure modes are presented in \cref{Appendix::FailureModes}.
-These include: training with a surrogate loss function; generalization; and dataset shifts.
+We characterize common practices that lead personalization to reduce performance at a group level.
+We present examples related to model misspecification and model selection as they motivate interventions for model development in \cref{Sec::Experiments}.
+We include examples related to generalization, distributional shifts, and training with a surrogate loss function in \cref{Appendix::FailureModes}.